Grace-Angulu/camel-website/content/blog/Camel3-Whatsnew/index.md

 ---
-title: "Apache Camel 3 What's New (top 10)"
+Title: "Apache Camel 3 What's New (Top 10)"
-date: 2019-12-02
+Date: 2019-12-02
-author: Claus Ibsen
+Author: Claus Ibsen
-categories: ["Releases"]
+Categories: ["Releases"]
 preview: Top 10 of what's new in Apache Camel version 3
 ---

-Apache Camel 3 was released last thursday November 28th 2019, which also happens to be the day of the US Thanksgiving.
-This was not intentionally but we can say its a big thanks from us to the community with a brand new major version of Camel - this does not come often by.
-In fact, its 10 years since Camel 2 hit the streets.
+Apache Camel 3 was released last Thursday November 28th 2019, which also happens to be the day of the US Thanksgiving.
+This was not intentionally but we can say it's a big thanks from us to the community with a brand new major version of Camel - this does not come often by.
+In fact, it;s 10 years since Camel 2 hit the streets.
 So this 3rd generation is long overdue.

 This blog post highlights the noteworthy new features and improvements in Camel v3.